 Q: Can I take more than 15 credit hours in a single term?

 Yes, it is possible to take more than 15 credit hours in a single term.
 This is called an overload.
-Arts and Science students need written permission from the Dean of their Faculty to register for additional credit hours.
+Arts and Science students need written permission from the Dean of their Faculty to register for an overload.
 The Dean will consider various factors in granting this permission, including your reason for needing the overload, your previous marks, and how far along you are in your Degree.
 Bachelor of Physical Education students do not need to obtain a signature from their Dean since they must take more than 15 credit hours in a term in order to complete the 99 credit hours required for a Bachelor of Physical Education Studies in three years.

 Q: What is the Grade Point Average (GPA)?